vishallanka2089/sentiment-analysis-of-tweets/README.md

 # sentiment-analysis-of-tweets

-This is a classification model to analyse sentiments of tweets and classify them as postive or nagtive.
+This is a classification model to analyse sentiments of tweets and classify them as postive or negative.